 The analysis suggests that horticulture would employ a further 1,500 Fulltime Equivalent Employed persons (FTEs) as a result of the increased irrigation.
 Pastoral agriculture would employ a further 450 FTEs, giving increased direct employment in-orchard and on-farm by about 2,000 FTEs.
 Taking account of the increased employment by suppliers to the orchards and farms, and the employment generated by these people spending their earnings in the local community, the total increase in employment would be over 3,400 FTEs.
-These estimates of total GDP and total employment generated by suppliers to the orchards and farms, and these people spending their earnings in the local community are estimated by these people spending their earnings in the local community are estimated by these estimated for Northland.
+These estimates of total GDP and total employment generated by suppliers to the orchards and farms, and the employment generated by these people spending their earnings in the local community are estimated based on multipliers estimated for Northland.
 These multipliers are a common method used to estimate indirect economic impacts and are specific to different industries and different regions.
 In general in New Zealand multipliers fall in the range from about 1.5 to about 3.